First Wyoming Oil Wells

 Tales of a Wyoming “tar spring” would inspire Mike Murphy of Pennsylvania to drill the state’s first significant oil well in 1883.
 Civil War veteran Philip Shannon explored more of the Salt Creek oil seeps outside of Casper.
 His 1890 Shannon No. 1 well revealed a 22,000-acre oilfield.

 But the story of Wyoming’s oil patch really begins with Washington Irving.

 In 1837, Washington Irving published “The Adventures of Captain Bonneville: or, Scenes beyond the Rocky Mountains of the Far West.”

-Eastern readers were spellbound by Capt.
-Benjamin Bonneville’s four-year expedition, encounters with Indians, and detailed accounts of life on the fur-trapping trail.
+Eastern readers were spellbound by the account of a four-year exploration by Capt.
+Benjamin Bonneville and detailed accounts of life on the fur-trapping trail.

 “From the description given of it, it is evidently the bituminous oil, called petroleum or naphtha, which forms a principal ingredient in the potent medicine called British Oil,” he reported.
 “In New York, it is called Seneca Oil, from being found near the Seneca lake.”

 Exploring Tar Springs and Salt Creek